Go (programming language): Naming dispute

 On November 10, 2009, the day of the general release of the language, Francis McCabe, developer of the Go! programming language (note the exclamation point), requested a name change of Google's language to prevent confusion with his language, which he had spent 10 years developing.
 McCabe raised concerns that "the 'big guy' will end up steam-rollering over" him, and this concern resonated with the more than 120 developers who commented on Google's official issues thread saying they should change the name, with some even saying the issue contradicts Google's motto of: Don't be evil.

-On October 12, 2010, the issue was closed by Google developer Russ Cox (@rsc) with the custom status "Unfortunate" accompanied by the following comment: "There are many computing products and services named Go.
+On October 12, 2010, the filed public issue ticket was closed by Google developer Russ Cox (@rsc) with the custom label "Unfortunate" accompanied by the following comment: "There are many computing products and services named Go.
 In the 11 months since our release, there has been minimal confusion of the two languages."